 - Quality and layout of the suite.

-Each tenant has their own opinion as to what’s important in a new space and visiting in person is the best way to make an informed decision on such an important investment.
+Each tenant has their own opinion as to what’s important in a new space and visiting in person is the best way to make an informed decision on such an important commercial real estate investment.

 Securing Space for the Tenant